lycheeverse/lycheeverse.github.io/src/content/docs/recipes/excluding-links.md

 ---
 title: Excluding Links
+description: Use regular expressions to selectively include or exclude links from being checked by lychee.
 ---

 lychee allows you to selectively check links using `--include` and `--exclude` parameters.
 Both accept regular expressions, giving you powerful control over which links to check or ignore.